mendix/docs/content/en/docs/releasenotes/catalog/_index.md

     * `GET` all environments for an application
     * `GET` all consumed endpoints
 * A change was made to the `POST` application API call to also allow for the `Opcenter` and `MindSphere` application types.
 * We added Catalog integration with [Control Center](/developerportal/control-center/#data-hub).
-For details, see [Data Hub Administration](/developerportal/control-center/data-hub-admin/).
+For details, see [Catalog Administration](/developerportal/control-center/data-hub-admin/).

 ### August 19th, 2021